jtk19/crypt/crypt/README.md

 because different feeds come with different formats and the code need to be changed to recognise the new feeds' formats.

+Note: This OHLCV formatter provides daily bars.
+Both of the above feeds being 1 minute bars, the program aggregare all intra-day records for a single day to provide real data for each day.
+Thus the Open is the Open for the first intra-day record.
+The Close is the Close of the last intra-day record.
+The High is the highest High of all the intra-day records.
+The the Low is the least Low of all intra-day records for the day.
+Volumes are aggregates of all the volums for the day.

 The program is written for UNIX operating systems and must be compiled and run on any UNIX based distribution.